 - Have access to financial accounts to assure you have your medical, housing, utility, transportation, insurance, and other bills paid

-- Arrange to have all taxes files and paid including income and real estate taxes
+- Arrange to have all taxes filed and paid including income and real estate taxes

 - Investment accounts should be monitored and sound decisions made on your behalf.
 This may require working with other financial advisors